KarlSchoch/education/code_academy_full_stack/notes.md

     3. Redux Tooling: Probably lets you access that centralized store without the prop drilling
 - Redux Toolkit
     - `createSlice` Method: reduces the boilerplate that you need to write to create a reducer.
 Just create a config object with the name of the slice, the initial state, and the reduces (no need to write switch statements and action functions separately)
+        - Syntax
+            ```js

+            ```
+        - Automatically generates action creators and action types based on the case reducer functions in the reducers property
         - creates an object that contains the necessary items to manage that state slice (action creators, state, etc.)
         - export the action creators separately from the reducers
             ```js